Cosmic Background Explorer: Spacecraft

 The orbit would prove to be determined based on the specifics of the spacecraft's mission.
 The overriding considerations were the need for full sky coverage, the need to eliminate stray radiation from the instruments and the need to maintain thermal stability of the dewar and the instruments.
 A circular Sun-synchronous orbit satisfied all these requirements.
 A 900 km altitude orbit with a 99° inclination was chosen as it fit within the capabilities of either a Space Shuttle (with an auxiliary propulsion on COBE) or a Delta launch vehicle.
-This altitude was a good compromise between Earth's radiation and the charged particle in Earth's radiation belts at higher altitudes.
+This altitude was a good compromise between Earth's radiation and the charged particles in Earth's radiation belts at higher altitudes.
 An ascending node at 18:00 was chosen to allow COBE to follow the boundary between sunlight and darkness on Earth throughout the year.

 The orbit combined with the spin axis made it possible to keep the Earth and the Sun continually below the plane of the shield, allowing a full sky scan every six months.

 The last two important parts pertaining to the COBE mission were the dewar and Sun-Earth shield.
 The dewar was a 650 L superfluid helium cryostat designed to keep the FIRAS and DIRBE instruments cooled during the duration of the mission.
 It was based on the same design as one used on IRAS and was able to vent helium along the spin axis near the communication arrays.
-The conical Sun-Earth shield protected the instruments from direct solar and Earth based radiation as well as radio interference from Earth and the COBE's transmitting antenna.
+The conical Sun-Earth shield protected the instruments from direct solar and Earth-based radiation as well as radio interference from Earth and the COBE's transmitting antenna.
 Its multilayer insulating blankets provided thermal isolation for the dewar.

+In January 1994, engineering operations concluded and the operation of the spacecraft was transferred to Wallops Flight Facility (WFF) for use as a test satellite.